MetaSUB-CAMP/CAMP_Module_Template/README.md

 * Integrated Slurm (HPC cluster job submission) and command-line modes
 * Included test metagenomics sequencing dataset for installation checking
 * Pre-configured version bumping with a single command

+> [!TIP]
+> All databases used in CAMP modules will also be available for download on Zenodo (link TBD).

 ## Making a New Module